Installing Stair Risers & Nosing - Page Four

 By keeping a scrap piece of stair nosing around, you should get an idea whether or not it is sitting stable.
 Remember, any rocking or a loose fit is likely to cause problems at a later date.

 Engage your final piece or pieces and nail at a 45º into the substrate riser, preferably in the middle of the material.
 Again these nails won't be seen, so the more the merrier, but don't overdo it.
 It's important to keep to the angle penetration, otherwise the nail may not engage.
-Set all nails that may not be flush.Find Hardwood Floor Contractors Near You
+Set all nails that may not be flush.Find Hardwood Pros Near You.
+Get Up To 4 Free Quotes Today!

 Measure & Fit Nosing